danilka4/danilka4.github.io/content/projects.md

 date: 2022-11-19T02:05:52-05:00
 ---

+* [Analysis of Virginia Climate Legislation](https://danilka4.github.io/Scerri-Lobbying-2021/) (November, 2021 - May, 2023): Analyzed Virginia state environmental bill and lobbying between 2015 and 2022.
+Compared climate legislation to education and transportation legislation using **Chi Squared Test of Homogeneity** to check for uniqueness in bill passage rates.
+Made dashboard visualizing the disproportionate effects of committees on bill passage rates.
+**Papers on findings currently in progress**.
+    - Tools used: Rmd, flexdashboard, neovim
+* [Personal Website](https://github.com/danilka4/danilka4.github.io) (November, 2022): Created a personal website using Hugo.
+    - Tools used: Hugo, github pages, neovim
 * [Nvim Support for R Code](https://github.com/danilka4/ts_r) (November, 2022): Built a plug-in for neovim that takes advantage of nvim's integrated terminal-mode to process R code within the neovim session.
 The plugin takes advantage of R's syntax tree to allow the user to send logical lines and chunks of code to the terminal, replicating some behaviors of RStudio.
     - Tools used: Neovim, git, [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter), lua